chaostoolkit/chaostoolkit/README.md

 ---

-# Chaos Toolkit - Chaos Engineering Auomation for Developers
+# Chaos Toolkit - Chaos Engineering for Developers

 The Chaos Toolkit, or as we love to call it &#x201C;ctk&#x201D;, is a simple CLI-driven tool who helps you write and run Chaos Engineering experiment.
 It